Bulgarian chief prosecutor says Corpbank should be rescued

-SOFIA, Sept 3 Bulgaria's chief prosecutor urged the central bank on Wednesday to look for a rescue plan for troubled Corporate Commercial Bank(Corpbank) and allow depositors at the lender get access to their money.
+SOFIA Bulgaria's chief prosecutor urged the central bank on Wednesday to look for a rescue plan for troubled Corporate Commercial Bank(Corpbank) 6C9.BB and allow depositors at the lender get access to their money.

 Following a run on deposits in June, the central bank has shut down operations at Corpbank leaving hundreds of people and companies with no access to their accounts in the Balkan country's fourth largest lender.